Staying with you while you make your statement, the ISVA can give you support during your statement to police. If this is what you want.

 The choice is yours, no one is allowed to pressurise you into any situation that you do not feel comfortable with.

 What ever you decide the ISVA will follow your decision and work with your best interest in mind.

 The ISVA can, if you wish following the police statement, ask the police for an update on the investigation at any stage.

-This is called case-tracking, and this process allows you to gain information on your case, for example, has the perpetrator been arrested or has the CPS accepted the files for court proceedings.
+This is called case-tracking, and this process allows you to gain information on your case.
+For example, questions like has the perpetrator been arrested?
+Or has the CPS accepted the files for court proceedings?

 Remember – the ISVA can support you and offer guidance within and around the criminal justice system.
 The ISVA will give information on your rights as a victim during the criminal justice system working process.